 The STD Group, which came about with the merger of Sunbeam with Talbot-Darracq in 1920, was in fact badly mismanaged.
 It failed to rationalise its model range so that, at double the development cost, its own cars were often competing against each other for sales.
 The Sunbeam 16 and Talbot 14/45 for example were fairly similar cars aimed at the same market.
 Not only this, but there was virtually no standardisation or interchangeability of parts within the group which would have reduced costs.
 From about 1927 Coatalen spent most of his time in France and Sunbeam innovation more or less ceased.
 Sunbeam which had been the saviour of the Talbot company hitherto, now increasingly depended on the success of the Roesch Talbots.
 Following the Wall Street Crash of 1929, the depression of the 1930s set in and when in 1935 a large loan, taken out ten years earlier, could not be repaid, STD Motors went into receivership.
 The Rootes Group outbid the fledgling Jaguar company and bought Sunbeam and also Talbot.
 Both plants were closed and Rootes merely used the name to sell cheaper, badge engineered Hillmans.
 The Sunbeam-Talbot name was nevertheless to achieve much success in the 1950s & 60s in its new guise.

-For those who would like a little more information on Sunbeam cars, and the company which built them, please refer to this excellent page from the Wolverhampton History & Heritage Website or else for more specific information contact site author Colin Weyer using the form on the Contact page.
+Those who would like a little more information on Sunbeam cars, and the company which built them, may wish to refer to this third party website: Wolverhampton History & Heritage or else, for more specific information, contact site author Colin Weyer using the form on the Contact page.